Sodium bismuthate

 Sodium bismuthate is an inorganic compound, and a strong oxidiser with chemical formula NaBiO3.
 It is somewhat hygroscopic, but not soluble in cold water, which can be convenient since the reagent can be easily removed after the reaction.
 It is one of the few water insoluble sodium salts.
 Commercial samples may be a mixture of bismuth(V) oxide, sodium carbonate and sodium peroxide.

-A related compound with the approximate formula Na3BiO4 also exists.
+A related compound with the approximate formula Na3BiO4 alsо exists.

 Structure

 Sodium bismuthate adopts an ilmenite structure, consisting of octahedral bismuth(V) centers and sodium cations.
 The average Bi–O distance is 2.116 Å. The ilmenite structure is related to the corundum structure (Al2O3) with a layer structure formed by close packed oxygen atoms with the two different cations alternating in octahedral sites.

 Synthesis

-Bismuth oxidizes to the +V oxidation state only with difficulty in the absence of alkali.
+Bismuth oxidizes to the +5 oxidation state only with difficulty in the absence of alkali.
 Synthesis is performed by making a suspension of bismuth trioxide in a boiling sodium hydroxide solution.
 It is then oxidized by addition of bromine to form sodium bismuthate.